Belartale/Belartale/README.md

 ## 😄 About me

-✌️ My name is Arthur, I am 23 years old.
+✌️ My name is Arthur.
 I have been doing programming for about 1 years, trying out different libraries.

 🎓I have experience in adaptive layout, Mobile First, PUG and SCSS, Methodology BEM.
 I have JavaScript programming skills.
 <!--